DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/06_workflows.md

 Why do we recommend Markdown in particular?
 For particular publishing projects - for example, handbooks or books derived from Wikis -, it can be worth considering one the alternatives to Markdown such as _reStructuredText_.
 (It's also quite easy to convert those into Markdown and vice versa.)
 There are, however, two reasons why we recommend Markdown as a practical tool for electronic and mixed media publishing:

 1. Excellent software support.
 As the most popular human-readable plain text formatting language, there is plethora of available user-friendly, high quality software for writing and editing documents in Markdown and for converting it into other formats.
-While Markdown can be written and edited in any computer program that allows to edit text, there are a number of very user-friendly text programs that make it easier to write and view. <!-- some  examples of programs here? -->
+While Markdown can be written and edited in any computer program that allows to edit text, there are a number of very user-friendly text programs that make it easier to write and view. <!-- Margreet: some  examples of programs here? -->

 2. With Multimarkdown (an extended version of Markdown), it provides all the necessary formatting and document syntax needed in arts- and humanities-oriented text publishing.
 It is perfectly possible to write, for example, a cultural studies Ph.D. thesis in Multimarkdown, or the essay part (complete with footnotes and bibliographical references) of an exhibition catalog.